Friendster: History

 In 2008, Friendster had a membership base of more than 115 million registered users and continued to grow in Asia.
-According to Alexa, the site suffered an exponential decline in traffic in America beginning in 2009.
+According to Alexa, the site suffered a drastic decline in traffic in America beginning in 2009.
 From a peak 40, it dropped to position 800 in November 2010.
 Most people have since attributed this decline to the rise of Facebook, a rival social networking site.

 In August 2008, Friendster hired ex-Google executive Richard Kimber as CEO.
 Kimber focused on Friendster's expansion in Asia.

 On December 9, 2009, it was announced that Friendster had been acquired for $26.4 million by an internet company based in Kuala Lumpur, Malaysia named MOL Global.
 MOL's ownership of Friendster patents including one for a "System, method, and apparatus for connecting users in an online computer system based on their relationships within social networks" and Friendster's other core technical infrastructure patents, were bought by Facebook for $40 million in 2010.

 In June 2011, the company re-positioned itself as a social gaming site.
 It discontinued user social network accounts, but Friendster accounts had not been deleted, and users could still log in using their existing passwords.
 Users' contact lists were preserved, along with basic information.
 Friendster said that the focus would now be on pure "entertainment and fun", and the aim was not to compete with Facebook, but rather to complement it.

 On June 14, 2015, the site and all its services shut down indefinitely, but the company did not officially shutter until the end of June 2018.

-In October 2023, the domain was acquired by Friendster Labs Inc. which has published a terms of service and privacy policy, and the site reactivated with an entry box for an email address and a button to "Get early access".
+In October 2023, the Friendster domain was acquired by Friendster Labs Inc., and the platform officially first relaunched as an iOS application in April 2026, followed by Android in June 2026 and a web version in August 2026.
+This new version is a private, ad-free mobile app focused on in-person connections and does not have any legal or technical affiliation with the original social networking service.
+The current owners have stated that they have no access to data, photos, or accounts from the original 2000s-era platform.